Hiking in Norway

 Norwegians are in love with nature and very keen on outdoor activities.
 More than half of all Norwegians have access to a simple cabin in the woods, where they can go on the weekends and during the holidays.

-The Pulpit Rock by the Lysefjord in Ryfylket, close to Stavanger.
-The Pulpit Rock is one of Norway’s most popular tourist destinations, and around 300,000 walkers are expected to do the walk in 2015.
+Pulpit Rock by the Lysefjord in Ryfylket, close to Stavanger.
+Pulpit Rock is one of Norway’s most popular tourist destinations.
 The walk is about six km and takes approximately four hours there and back.
 Season: May–October

 Trolltunga rock – is in the Hardanger region.
 It is one of the most spectacular walks in Norway.
 The walk is about 20 km and takes eight to nine hours there and back.
 The walk starts in Skjeggedal, and there are plenty of great nature experiences along the way.
 Walking season approximately from 15 June to 15 September.
 You can also reach the summit on a Via Ferrata on skis or snowshoes.